dotenv-org/dotenv-vscode/README.md

 ### Auto-completion

-Start typing `process.env.` and your cursor will be populated with auto-completion options directly from your .env file.
+Start typing `process.env.` (or language specific env statement) and your cursor will be populated with auto-completion options directly from your .env file.

 <img src="https://res.cloudinary.com/dotenv-org/image/upload/v1664140944/autocomplete_snic6t.gif"/>